DietGhar

 Vikram Chaudhary, a 51-year-old IAS officer posted in Delhi, came to us after a routine health check revealed LDL of 194 mg/dL, triglycerides of 310 mg/dL, and blood pressure of 155/96 mmHg.
 His cardiologist had already started him on a low-dose statin but wanted dietary support to maximise results.
 Over 14 weeks, with dietary changes alone layered onto the medication, his LDL fell from 194 to 108 mg/dL — better than the statin alone would typically achieve.
 Triglycerides dropped to 138 mg/dL.
 His blood pressure settled at 124/80 mmHg.
 The key interventions: replacing his breakfast paratha with oat porridge five days a week, reducing dal makhani to once weekly (substituting toor dal on other days), eliminating the daily whisky, and adding a handful of walnuts as an afternoon snack.
 Priya Sharma, a 44-year-old marketing professional from Greater Kailash, reduced her LDL from 168 to 121 mg/dL in 10 weeks by targeting her cooking oil (switching from refined sunflower to mustard), increasing vegetables at dinner, and addressing her chronic midnight snacking pattern.

-What Your Heart Health Program in Delhi Includes
+Your Heart Health Program in Delhi

 How it works